renetanner/hello-world/README.md

 # hello-world
-just another repository
+I am interested in the potential of library carpentries to enrich the learning experience.
-I am a librarian and interested in the potential of library carpentries to enrich the learning experience.
 I look forward to a time when I am more proficient in the material.

 In reviewing the lesson for clustering in Open Refine, I noticed that one of the objectives could be reworded for greater clarity.